Do0ks/SudokuSolver/README.md

 <b><u>How To Use:</u></b>

-To acheve letters, I adopted a hexadecimal type representation to correlate letters to numbers (soon, you can hold SHIFT to place in a double digit number).
+To acheve letters, I adopted a hexadecimal type representation to correlate letters to numbers.
 Below is how its correlated.

 1=1, 2=2, 3=3, 4=4, 5=5, 6=6, 7=7, 8=8, 9=9, A=10, B=11, C=12, D=13, E=14, F=15, G=16, H=17, I=18, J=19, K=20, L=21, M=22, N=23, O=24, P=25, Q=26, R=27, S=28, T=29, U=30, V=31, W=32, X=33, Y=34, Z=35